joshuasrichardson/AntHillSearch/README.md

 There are 3 main ways to change the parameters:

-1. While the program is running, select the Settings tab from the main menu, select the option to be changed, and enter desired values.
+1. While the program is running, select the Settings tab from the main menu, select the option to be changed, type the desired values, and press enter.
-   Note that this method can only change certain parameters, but it will override the other methods unless
+   Note that this method can only change certain parameters, but it will override the methods below unless
    <code>useJson</code> is set to <code>False</code>.

 2. Before running the program, set parameters in